Corona – The Sun’s corona is the outermost part of the Sun’s atmosphere. It is usually hidden by the bright light of the Sun’s surface.

 Solar maximum – Solar maximum is the regular period of greatest solar activity during the Sun’s 11-year solar cycle, during which a large numbers of sunspots appear.

-Solar minimum – Solar minimum is the regular period of least solar activity during the Sun’s 11-year solar cycle, during which sunspot and solar flare activity diminishes, and often does not occur for days at a time.
+Solar minimum – Solar minimum is the regular period of least solar activity during the Sun’s 11-year solar cycle, during which sunspot and solar flare activity diminishes, and often flares do not occur for days at a time.

 Solar wind – The solar wind is a constant stream of charged particles released from the corona, the upper atmosphere of the Sun.
 This plasma mostly consists of electrons, protons and alpha particles.